 Lead-acid batteries have been used for energy storage since the 1800s.
 And despite incredible technological advances in many areas of society, these batteries are commonly used with solar panels due to their amazing reliability.
 They remain among the best solar batteries on the market today.

 AGM is a manufacturing process used in producing sealed lead-acid batteries.
 During this process, microscopic glass fibers are intertwined to create a glass mat separator.
-This separator is positioned between every lead plate in your battery.
+This separator is between every lead plate in your battery.
 This glass separator allows for an even distribution of the electrolyte throughout the surface area of the surrounding lead plate(s) due to its incredible ability to hold onto acid.

 This type of solar battery is not only reliable but is also one of the most cost-effective options for energy storage.
 A bonus is that recycling or disposing of these batteries is relatively straightforward because they have been around for many years.

 There are two common types of these batteries used for storing solar energy, a flooded and a sealed lead-acid battery.

 Flooded lead-acid batteries are among the most common solar batteries used for an off-grid solar panel system.
 It is relatively affordable and easy to dispose of when needed.